StevenIGuess/SWOPy/readme.md

 # Swopy

-Automated bot that webscrapes Swop and send messages via Telegramm.
+Automated bot that webscrapes Swop and send messages via Telegramm.\
+Swopy works by scraping the requiered data from swop, then parses it and sends it via different bot APIs

 ## Plans